MarcSkovMadsen/data_models_analytics/api/README.md

 ### Testing

-You can run all tests using the pytest
+You can run all tests using [Pytest](https://docs.pytest.org/en/latest/)

 ```bash
 pytest